zzw890827/aws-pas-questions/第1套/README.md

     - [ ] A. Deploy an Application Load Balancer.
 Configure the overlay IP address as a target.
     - [ ] B. Deploy a Network Load Balancer.
 Configure the overlay IP address as a target.
     - [ ] C. Use an Amazon Route 53 private zone.
 Create an A record that has the overlay IP address as a target.
     - [ ] D. Use AWS Transit Gateway.
 Configure the overlay IP address as a static route in the transit gateway route table.
 Specify the VPC as a target.
-Most Voted
     - [ ] E. Use a NAT gateway.
 Configure the overlay IP address as a target.

     <details>